jedisct1/libsodium-doc/secret-key_cryptography/chacha20-poly1305.md

-# Authenticated Encryption with Additional Data
+# Authenticated Encryption with Additional Data using ChaCha20-Poly1305

 ## Example